IOC chief Thomas Bach reelected, pledges 'safe' Tokyo Olympics | DW | 10.03.2021

 "Hopefully we'll have us facing one less problem than we've had in the last eight.
 Who knows?!" he said.

-"I would like to look forward and continue to achieve ambitious goals also in the post-corona world."
+"I would like to look forward and continue to achieve ambitious goals also in the post-corona world," Bach added.

 jsi/dj AFP, dpa)